Snjallræði

 Snjallræði is a 16-week growth space (e. incubator) that supports powerful teams that are passionate about solutions to contemporary challenges and support the United Nations' global goals.
 There may be solutions related to healthcare, welfare technology, improved education systems and equality issues, for example.

-Snjallræði was founded by Höfða Peace Center in 2018 and has been run five times since the beginning.
+Snjallræði was founded by Höfða Peace Center in 2018 and has been run seven times since the beginning.
 The growth space is in collaboration with MITdesignX, and is the focus of workshops where experts from MIT come to the country and share their knowledge.
 Participants get access to education and training from national and foreign experts in the field of social issues and innovation and meetings with experienced mentors.

 The goal of the growth space is to promote innovation that tackles contemporary challenges and is thus an important platform for social start-ups.
 The focus is on promoting sustainability in innovation and building startups that directly support one or more of the United Nations' global goals from the very first steps.